-A utility meter must be installed at each building, for each utility serving the building (steam, electricity, and natural gas) in the standard units of measure.
+\1\Provide meters as required by DoDI 4170.11, and as amended by DoD Utilities Meter Policy, in the standard units of measure.
 Where base-wide energy and utility monitoring and control systems exist, meters must be connected using the installation's advanced metering protocols.
-The installation of meters is required per DoDI 4170.11, and as amended by DoD Utilities Meter Policy.
-Meter configuration must comply with the requirements of UFC 4-010-06.
+Meter configuration must comply with the requirements of UFC 4-010-06, and as required by individual Service's meter implementation policy./1/